Niger's constant struggle against violence | DW | 04.01.2021

 Niger — which shares borders with Mali and Burkina Faso — has suffered repeated attacks by Islamist militants linked to al-Qaeda and Islamic State.

-Four thousand people across Niger, Mali and Burkina Faso died in 2019 from jihadist violence and ethnic bloodshed stirred by Islamists, according to the UN.
+Four thousand people across Niger, Mali and Burkina Faso died in 2019 from jihadi violence and ethnic bloodshed stirred by Islamists, according to the UN.

 Seven Nigerien soldiers were killed in an ambush in Tillaberi on December 21.
-Travel by motorbike has been banned in Tillaberi since last January in a bid to prevent incursions by mobile jihadists.
+Travel by motorbike has been banned in Tillaberi since last January in a bid to prevent incursions by mobile jihadis.

 Niger is also being threatened by Boko Haram Islamists from Nigeria.
 The militant Islamist movement claimed responsibility for an attack on December 12, that left 34 people dead in the southeastern village of Toumour, near the Nigerian border.
 Also in December, 34 villagers were massacred in the southeastern region of Diffa.